Equations defining probability tree models

 The ring map given by a probability tree parametrisation \cref{eq:parametrisation} which ignores the local sum-to-1 conditions is indeed a monomial parameterization and can simply be written as

-The kernel of $\phitoric$ is a toric ideal .
-We will analyse the relation between the kernels of the two maps \cref{eq:phi} and~(\ref{eq:phitoric}) in the following section, with a strong focus on the role played by the local sum-to-$1$ conditions.
-In particular, \cref{thm:toric} will give necessary and sufficient graphical and algebraic conditions for the equality $\ker \varphi=\ker \phitoric$ to be true.
+The kernel of $\phitoric$ is a toric ideal.
+We will analyse the relation between the kernels of the two maps \cref{eq:phi,eq:phitoric} in the following section, with a strong focus on the role played by the local sum-to-$1$ conditions.
+In particular, \cref{thm:toric} will give necessary graphical and algebraic conditions for the equality $\ker \varphi=\ker \phitoric$ to be true.
 Formulating sufficient conditions for $\mathrm{im}(\psi_{\T})$ to be a toric variety is a more subtle point in toric geometry that we do not address in this paper.

 Throughout the remainder of this text, we call a staged tree model toric if and only if the kernel of the associated algebraic parametrisation \cref{eq:phi} is a toric ideal.
-In this case, we automatically have that $\ker \varphi=\ker \phitoric$. \Cref{fig:radicaltree} gives two examples of staged trees which are Bayesian networks that are not decomposable, one of these is clearly toric, and one example which is not a Bayesian network and not immediately seen as toric.
+In this case, we automatically have that the kernels are equal, $\ker \varphi=\ker \phitoric$. \Cref{fig:radicaltree} gives two examples of staged trees which are Bayesian networks that are not decomposable, one of these is clearly toric, and one example which is not a Bayesian network and not immediately seen as toric.

-\begin{example} To illustrate the notions above consider the model in \cref{fig:oddsratios}.
-All of the staged trees $\T_1,\T_2,\T_3$ in this figure represent the same statistical model which we denote by $\M_\T$.
-This means that the closed images of all of the parametrisations $\psi_{\T_{i}}$ inside the probability simplex $\Delta_{6-1}$ are the same even though the parametrisation of $\psi_{\T_{3}}$ is different from $\psi_{\T_{1}}=\psi_{\T_{2}}$.
-The different staged tree representations of $\M_{\T}$ give three ideals of model invariants with different set of generators, namely

-However, \cref{thm:implicit} states that we can implicitly define $\M_{\T}$ as the vanishing of any of the above ideals $I_{\T_{i}}$ intersected with the probability simplex.
-We will see in \cref{cor:intersection} that the closed image of $\psi_{\T_{i}}$ in $\R^{6}$ is an irreducible component of all the varieties $\var(I_{\T_{i}})$.
-In algebraic language, this simply means that $\ker\varphi$ is an associated prime of $I_{\T_{i}}$ for $i=1,2,3$.
-Let thus denote $Q=\ker \varphi$, then the three ideals of model invariants in this example have the following decomposition